BDC Hamburger Icon

 Make fewer marketing mistakes

 Targeted marketing in a global world is no easy task.
 Each country and culture has different values, translations and sensitivities.
 By having a diverse workforce, you can limit the number of marketing mistakes.
 For example, running a marketing campaign in the United Kingdom can be vastly different than executing a United States campaign.
-Having a native UK employee that understands local culture and slang collaborate on the project can give insight into whether the subject matter and taglines would be culturally accepted.
+Having a native U.K. employee who understands local culture and slang collaborate on the project can give insight into whether the subject matter and taglines would be culturally accepted.

 author image